 Others born in 1883: Jack Quinn

 Sherry Magee, 1884

 Few people remember Magee (pronounced Mu-Gee), but he was a superstar.
 Magee could hit, hit for power, run, and throw.
 He was a quality player when he debuted at the age of 19, and Magee was still a super player in his 30s after leaving the Phillies for other National league teams.

 Other notables born in 1884: Jake Daubert, Eddie Cicotte, Chief Bender

 Ed Konetchy, 1885

-Art Fletcher may have been a more valuable player, so you could pick him here if you wanted.
+Art Fletcher may have been a more valuable player, so you could pick him among the 1885 babies, if you want.
 The well-respected Konetchy was one of the best defensive first basemen in the National League during the deadball era.
 His career was basically split between seven years with the Cardinals and three years each with the Braves and Dodgers.
-Because those teams were terrible at that time, Konetchy was often the subject of trade rumors.
+Because those teams were terrible, Konetchy was often the subject of trade rumors.
 He briefly jumped to the rival Federal League to cash in, but came back to play out his career that ended in 1921 with more than 2,100 hits and 182 triples, the latter of which still rates in the top 15 in baseball history.

 Others born in 1885: Art Fletcher

 His career batting mark of .367 (not .366 as is erroneously reported by many sources) is still a record almost a century after Cobb played his final game.